10 Things I Wish Every Marketing Student Knew

 LeBron James and Dwayne Wade iconic photo for Miami Heat.

-Years ago, designer Cameron Moll wrote “10 Things I Wish Every Design Student Knew.”
-It became a classic because it was honest, practical, and refreshingly human.
-He later followed it up with “10 More Things…” which I’ve borrowed from more than once when talking to my own teams.
+YA while back, designer Cameron Moll wrote: “10 Things I Wish Every Design Student Knew.”
+It became a classic for its honesty, practicality, and relatability.
+He later added “10 More Things…” and I’ve used his advice with my own teams more than once.

-Fifteen years as a CMO taught me some lessons the hard way.
-These are the ones I wish I had learned sooner.
+After fifteen years as a CMO, I learned some lessons the hard way.
+These are the ones I wish I’d known earlier.

 2. Dwell in the messy for a while.
-Having said what I did about iteration, the process won’t be neat.
+Having said what I did about iteration, the process won’t be neat nor tidy.
 Don’t panic when things look unclear.
 That’s not failure.
 That’s how marketing actually works.

 3. Find your shape.
-This one’s a direct nod to Cameron Moll’s advice to designers.
-The same applies to marketing.
-There’s value in being a generalist who knows a little about everything, while also going deep in one or two areas.
-Many of us are T-shaped.
-Some are Y-shaped with two specialties, or H-shaped, mastering two parallel tracks like performance marketing and creative strategy.
+Cameron Moll gave this advice to designers, but it also fits marketing.
+It helps to be a generalist who knows a bit about everything, but also to go deep in one or two areas.
+Many of us are T-shaped, with one specialty; some are Y-shaped, with two specialties; and some are H-shaped, mastering two areas like performance marketing and creative strategy.

 4. Because.
-In design, “it depends” can be a healthy answer.
-In marketing, it’s a dodge.
+In design, saying “it depends” can be fine.
+In marketing, it’s not enough.
 Your job is to explain why.
-People may not always agree with you, but they’ll trust you more if you can back up your choices with a reason.
-It turns your answer into a story that people can follow, agree with, or challenge.
-And even if they disagree, they’ll respect the clarity.
+People might not always agree, but they’ll trust you more if you can explain your choices.
+It helps others follow your thinking and respect your clarity.

 6. Always add value.
-Early in your career, it’s tempting to chase shiny things.
-But if it doesn’t make a difference, you’ve missed the point.
-Every campaign, every email, and every line you write should contribute to making the company better.
+Early on in your career it’s easy to get distracted by new trends.
+But if said trend won’t make a real difference, you are better off without it.
+Every campaign, email, and line you write should help make the company better.

 7. Doers vs. Thinkers.
-There is tremendous value in people who get shit done.
-Get your hands dirty.
-Companies usually need more ideas like they need another hole in their head.
+There is tremendous value in people who get shit done, so get your hands dirty.
+Companies typically need ideas like they need another hole in their head, so find the right balance.
 The best marketers I’ve met are practitioners, not theorists.
-Find the right balance.

 8. Sales will take the glory, claim the assist.
-Marketing creates opportunities, sales close them.
-You’ll learn quickly that salespeople often receive the credit for closing deals.
-If you helped, say so.
-Celebrate the win as a team, but don’t erase your role in making it possible.
+Marketing creates opportunities and sales closes them.
+You’ll notice that salespeople often get the credit for closing deals.
+If you contributed, speak up.
+Celebrate wins as a team, but don’t forget your part in making them happen.

 9. People trust people.
-You need to know how your product or service is helping your customers.
-Ghostwrite change logs for the product team.
-Sit in on sales calls.
-Read support tickets.
-Get uncomfortable.
-When you understand your customers’ lives, you stop creating marketing that talks at them and start creating marketing that speaks to them.
+You need to understand how your product or service helps your customers.
+Write change logs for the product team, join sales calls, and read support tickets.
+Step out of your comfort zone.
+When you know your customers’ lives, you’ll create marketing that speaks to them, not just at them.

-Because marketing is about making progress, helping people, and leaving things better than you found them.
-This post owes a debt to Cameron Moll, whose writing reminded me that lessons are worth sharing.
+Marketing is about making progress, helping people, and leaving things better than you found them.
+I owe thanks to Cameron Moll, whose writing reminded me that sharing lessons matters.

 Photo credit: Morry Gash/AP Photo